waldirio/rho/doc/source/functional_test.rst

 *Vagrant*

-For OS X you can go to the
+For OS X you can go to the `Vagrant downloads
-`downloads <https://www.vagrantup.com/downloads.html>`_ page and installation using the DMG image.
+<https://www.vagrantup.com/downloads.html>`_ page and installation using the
+DMG image.

 For Fedora or RHEL systems:
 Go to `www.vagrantup.com <www.vagrantup.com>`_, click on "Download", and get